-The Canon EOS 30D and the Canon EOS 70D are two enthusiast cameras that were revealed to the public, respectively, in February 2006 and July 2013.
+The Canon EOS 30D and the Canon EOS 70D are two enthusiast cameras that were officially introduced, respectively, in February 2006 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 30D has a resolution of 8.2 megapixel, whereas the 70D provides 20 MP.
+The 30D has a resolution of 8.2 megapixels, whereas the 70D provides 20 MP.

-An illustration of the physical size and weight of the Canon 30D and the Canon 70D is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 30D and the Canon 70D.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 30D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (5 percent) than the Canon 30D.
 Moreover, the 70D is slightly lighter (4 percent) than the 30D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 30D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 30D gets 750 shots out of its BP-511A battery, while the 70D can take 920 images on a single charge of its LP-E6 power pack.